 - Any fee-waived licensee must be a subscriber in another multiple listing service or must exclusively work with rentals;

-- Prohibited from using this MLS’s systems, databases, etc.: This does not include accessing listing information of the licensee’s own broker or of other brokers through the participant’s IDX site or elsewhere.
-It does include accessing such information on the participant’s VOW (which is for consumers’ personal use).
+- Fee waived licensees are prohibited from using this MLS’s systems, databases, etc. This does not include accessing listing information of the licensee’s own broker or of other brokers through the participant’s IDX site or elsewhere.
+It does include accessing such information on the participant’s VOW (which is for consumers’ personal use);

-- Being a listing agent on an active or pending property listing in CCIMLS;.
+- Fee waived licensees are prohibited from being a listing agent on an active or pending property listing in CCIMLS;

-- Use of any data feed from this MLS, except one that includes listings only of the licensee’s broker;
+- Fee waived licensees are prohibited from use of any data feed from this MLS, except one that includes listings only of the licensee’s broker;

-- Using this MLS’s data on an IDX or VOW website identified as the fee-waived subscriber’s site or page;
+- Fee waived licensees are prohibited from using this MLS’s data on an IDX or VOW website identified as the fee-waived subscriber’s site or page;

-- Using MLS’s data in an automated valuation product or tool in any product or service identified as coming from the fee-waived subscriber;
+- Fee waived licensees are prohibited from using this MLS’s data in an automated valuation product or tool in any product or service identified as coming from the fee-waived subscriber;

-- Attending an MLS Tour, training, or utilizing any other product, service or benefit of the Multiple Listing Service.
+- Fee waived licensees are prohibited from attending an MLS Tour, training, or utilizing any other product, service or benefit of the Multiple Listing Service.

 What Does a Fee Waiver for Licensees Mean?